-The Hedgeman Center for Student Diversity Initiatives and Programs helps create and sustain an inclusive community that appreciates, celebrates and advances multiculturalism and diversity at Hamline University.
-We support, empower, and promote the success of students of color, first-generation college students and students from other diverse populations.
-In partnership with community members, our initiatives help prepare students to live, serve and succeed in a global, multicultural world.
+Named for Anna Arnold Hedgeman ('22), the university's first graduate of color, the Hedgeman Center for Student Diversity Initiatives and Programs helps create and sustain an inclusive community that appreciates, celebrates and advances multiculturalism and diversity at Hamline University.
+We support, empower, and promote the success of students of color, first-generation college students and students from 2019-2020 Graduate Bulletin | 10 other diverse populations.
+In partnership withother university departments, our staff and initiatives help prepare all students to live, serve and succeed in a global, multicultural world.